rauc/rauc/docs/reference.rst

 ``/etc/rauc/``, ``/run/rauc/``, ``/usr/lib/rauc/``.

 It is used to validate storage locations for update images.
-Each board type requires its special configuration.
+Each board type requires its own special configuration.

 This file is part of the root file system.